[NIKON D5, Sigma 120.0-300.0 mm f/2.8 Sport + TC-2001 2X Converter, Mode = Aperture Priority, ISO 8000, 1/4000, ƒ/5.6, (35mm = 440)]

-When I was working for a newspaper I was usually covering the hometown team mainly.
-When I was working for Georgia Tech I was always covering it for the school.
+When working for a newspaper, I usually covered the hometown team mainly.
+I constantly covered it for the school when I worked for Georgia Tech.
 Wire Service I was more balanced.

-Back in 2008 I started covering the event for the Sponsor of the Peach Bowl–Chick-fil-A. Now I was still looking for the same shots, but now with a twist.
+In 2008 I started covering the event for the Sponsor of the Peach Bowl–Chick-fil-A. I was still looking for the same shots, but now with a twist.
 I needed branding.

-I am often shooting a little looser to get the logos into the shot.
+I often shoot a little looser to get the logos into the shot.

 In 2013 you can see the patch on the uniform.
 This made it so much easier.
 I was shooting tight shots and still had the brand.

-My job is to find the logos around the field and position myself where the action takes place between me and those logos.
+My job is to find the logos around the field and the position where the action takes place between me and those logos.

-Nick Saban, the head football coach for Alabama, put on the Trophy Leather Helmet which does have the logo on it.
+Nick Saban, the head football coach for Alabama, put on the Trophy Leather Helmet, which has the logo.